DP Architects

-DP Architects Pte Ltd is a Singaporean multinational architectural and industrial design firm.
+DP Architects Pte Ltd is a Singaporean multinational architectural design firm.
 Originally founded as Design Partnership in 1967, it became a private limited company in 1993 and now operates as a multi-disciplinary design consultancy.
 It is recognized as one of the largest architectural practices globally.

 The DP group encompasses various entities, including DP Architects, DP Consultants, DP Design, DP Engineers, DP Façade, DP Green, DP Lighting, DP Sustainable Design, and DP Urban.
-With a workforce of over 900 employees, it operates from 18 offices worldwide.
+It operates from 18 offices worldwide and has more than 900 employees.

-DP Architects has been involved in numerous notable projects, such as The Dubai Mall, and it has contributed to the design and construction of significant landmarks in Singapore, like the People's Park Complex and Golden Mile Complex, both built in the 1960s.
-Additionally, the firm has participated in master planning endeavors for the Orchard Road shopping belt and the development of Marina Centre.
-Its extensive portfolio spans across various sectors, including retail, hotel, resort, commercial office, residential, convention center, technology parks, medical, religious, educational, civic institutions, and airport and aviation-related support facilities.
+Projects by the DP group include The Dubai Mall, as well as Singapore landmarks like the People's Park Complex and Golden Mile Complex, both built in the 1960s.
+The firm has also participated in master planning for the Orchard Road shopping belt and the development of Marina Centre.
+It is involved in sectors including retail, hotel, resort, commercial office, residential, convention center, technology parks, medical, religious, educational, civic institutions, and airport and aviation-related support facilities.